ssbc/go-ssb-room/docs/README.md

 * `X-Forwarded-Proto` to ensure that TLS is used (and redirect if necessary)
 * `X-Forwarded-For` the remote TCP/IP address of the client accessing the room (used for rate limiting)

-[nginx-example.conf](./nginx-example.conf) contains an [nginx](https://nginx.org) config that we use for `hermies.club`.
-To get a wildcard TLS certificate you can follow the steps in [this](https://medium.com/@alitou/getting-a-wildcard-ssl-certificate-using-certbot-and-deploy-on-nginx-15b8ffa34157) article which uses the [certbot](https://certbot.eff.org/) utility.
+[nginx-example.conf](./nginx-example.conf) contains an [nginx](https://nginx.org) config that we use for [hermies.club](https://hermies.club).
+To get a wildcard TLS certificate you can follow the steps in [this article](https://medium.com/@alitou/getting-a-wildcard-ssl-certificate-using-certbot-and-deploy-on-nginx-15b8ffa34157), which uses the [certbot](https://certbot.eff.org/) utility.